troychaplin/storybook-starter/docs/story-to-block/GETTING-STARTED.md

 2. Run `npx story-to-block generate`
 3. All outputs update — `tokens.css`, `tokens.wp.css`, `theme.json`

 To add a new token, add it to the appropriate category in the config and run the generator.
-Then reference `--prefix-{category}-{key}` in your component CSS.
+Then reference `--starter-{category}-{key}` in your component CSS.

 ## Changing the Prefix

 Update `prefix` in `stb.config.json` and run the generator.
 This updates all CSS variable names in the generated files.

-Component CSS files and class names (e.g. `.prefix-card`) are not affected by the generator — those require a manual find-and-replace.
+Component CSS files and class names (e.g. `.starter-card`) are not affected by the generator — those require a manual find-and-replace.
 The prefix in the config controls CSS variable names only.

 ## Build Scripts